opencord/voltha-openonu-adapter-go/PM_Notes.md

 Note:
 1. UniStatusMetrics comprise metrics for either PPTP or VEIP ME's and the UNI-G ME.
 2. me_class_id defines the corresponding metric type with the ME class value as defined in G988, Table 12.2.4-1
-3. `sensed_type` is relevant only for PPTP ME (meaning me_class_id = 11) and per G.988 specification, "When a circuit pack is present, this attribute represents its type as one of the values from Table 9.1.5-1."
+3. `configuration_ind` is relevant only for PPTP ME (meaning me_class_id = 11) and per G.988 specification, "When a circuit pack is present, this attribute represents its type as one of the values from Table 9.1.5-1."
 4. Valid values for `oper_state` are 0 (enabled) and 1 (disabled)
 5. Valid values for `uni_admin_state` are 0 (unlocks) and 1 (locks)
 6. `oper_state` and `uni_admin_state` are relevant for both PPTP (me_class_id = 11) and VEIP ME (me_class_id = 329), however only `uni_admin_state` is relevant for UNI-G ME (me_class_id = 264).